mygulamali/gulamali.net/README.md

 ## Deploy to your web server

-`bundle exec middleman deploy`

-This command will automagically commit the built website to the correct branch of this repo for your static site server (i.e. [GitHub Pages] or [Netlify]) to serve.
+Committing to the `master` branch of this project on GitHub will automatically build and deploy the website to [Netlify].

 ## Creating the favicon